moonrepo/moon/CONTRIBUTING.md

 ### Rust

-Moon is built on Rust and requires `rustup` and `cargo` to exist in your environment.
+moon is built on Rust and requires `rustup` and `cargo` to exist in your environment.
 You can [install Rust from the official website](https://www.rust-lang.org/tools/install).

 We also require the following 3rd-party Cargo commands, which can be installed with the following.